dagu-org/dagu/README.md

     command: dagu start other_dag
 ```

-You need to specify absolute path when you want to call the DAGs in other directory.
+If you want to call DAGs in other directory you can specify the DAG by absolute path.

 ```yaml
 steps: